 After assembling the smaller side, we stood the screen up to make sure everything looked right.
 Now here’s where the pocket holes came in handy.
 We attached each side to one another by driving 2.5″ pocket hole screws through the pocket holes.

 I am super pleased with how this one turned out.
 It may have been time consuming, but it was worth it!
-And it matches the outdoor table and benches I’ll be sharing soon.
+And it matches the outdoor coffee table we made as well.
+(We have a matching DIY paver side table as well!)

-And just to head off any comments about blocking access to utilities, the electrical can be read through the slat spaces (or just by peeking over if you’re average height or higher).
+And for any comments about blocking access to utilities, because we have gotten a few—the electrical can be read through the slat spaces (or just by peeking over if you’re average height or taller as you can see above).
 Our gas meter is not back here.
-The only other thing back here is Comcast, and we typically know when they’re coming by, so we can just move the screen in advance.
+The only other thing back here is Comcast, and we typically know when they’re coming by, so we can just slide the screen out of the way in advance.